2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

      deployer generate hub-asset main-values-file
      ```

-   - **Run the deployer commands below to generate config for the common hubs configuration:**
+   - **Run the deployer command below to generate config for the common hubs configuration, passing the admin users one by one:**
      ```bash
-     deployer generate hub-asset common-values-file
+     deployer generate hub-asset common-values-file --admin-users admin1 --admin-users admin2
      ```

    ```{tip}